 |Agents and Business Managers of Artists, Performers, and Athletes||4.7%||$66,040|

-Amount of Education Required for Arts & Media Management Major Jobs
+Amount of Education Required for Careers Related to Arts & Media Management

-Some careers associated with media management may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with media management require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for media management careers below.